Deminei/BlogPlatform/README.md

 # Blog Platform API Management System

 This is a Blog Management System built using Spring Boot.
-It simulates basic operations of a Blog Post system, allowing the user to create and manage posts.
-You can create, read, update and delete.
+It simulates the basic operations of a Blog Post system, allowing the user to create and manage posts.
+You can create, read, update, and delete.

 The primary functionalities include: